 - Against Snow: A steeper angle allows heavy snow to slide off before the weight crushes the frame.

-- Against Wind: This is the tricky part.
-A steeper angle catches more wind, acting like a sail.
+- Against Wind: A steeper angle catches more wind, acting like a sail.
 If you live in a hurricane zone, a lower profile is safer.

 If you live in an area with both hail and hurricanes, you must find a compromise angle or invest in adjustable ground mounts.